-The Black Convict Cichlid, also known as the Zebra Cichlid, is one of the most popular members of the Cichlidae family.
+The black convict cichlid, also known as the zebra cichlid, is one of the most popular members of the cichlid family.

 It is an incredibly hardy fish, which is easy to care for, making it ideal for beginner fish keepers.

-The Convict Cichlid gets its name from its vertical black and white stripes on its body.
+The convict cichlid gets its name from the vertical black and white stripes on its body.

 It will mostly be found in larger streams and rivers, sheltering itself near rocks and sunken branches.

-They are one of the most popular members of the Cichlidae family behind Oscars and Angelfish.
-Their popularity in the fishkeeping world is due to their hardiness, low care needs and vibrant coloring.
+The convict cichlid is one of the most popular members of the Cichlidae family behind oscars and angelfish.
+Their popularity in the fishkeeping world is due to their hardiness, low care needs, and vibrant coloring.
 It also makes an outstanding beginner breeder fish due to their receptiveness to mate.

 Males will grow up to 6 inches long and females to 4.5 inches.
-They are a small fish that don’t require much tank space; the minimum recommend size is 30 gallons.
+They are a small fish that don’t require much tank space; the minimum recommended size is 30 gallons.

-The Black Convict Cichlid is an active fish that is known for its aggressive and territorial behavior.
+The convict cichlid is an active fish that is known for its aggressive and territorial behavior.
 This behavior is common amongst many cichlids.